Fashion, creativity and Franco-Middle East cultural dialogue take centre stage at Palais Galliera

 The Palais Galliera itself was an appropriate setting for the occasion.
 Housed in a magnificent nineteenth-century Renaissance-inspired building overlooking the Seine, the museum is dedicated entirely to fashion and costume.
 Its collections trace centuries of creativity, craftsmanship and innovation, making it one of the world’s most important institutions devoted to the history and evolution of fashion.
 Against this backdrop, discussions naturally focused on the increasingly important role that culture, creativity and design are playing in international relations and economic development.

-Guests were welcomed by Louis Margueritte, Director General of Business France, alongside Pascal Morand, Executive President of the Fédération de la Haute Couture et de la Mode, and Her Royal Highness Princess Noura bint Faisal Al Saud, Chief Executive Officer of Jayyelle and founder of Culture House.
+Guests were welcomed by Louis Margueritte, Director General of Business France, alongside Pascal Morand, Executive President of the Fédération de la Haute Couture et de la Mode, and HH Princess Noura bint Faisal Al Saud, Chief Executive Officer of JAY3LLE and founder of Culture House.

 Princess Noura, one of the leading advocates for Saudi Arabia’s creative economy, spoke about the increasing importance of cultural and creative industries across the Middle East and their role in shaping future economic growth.
 Long recognised for her work in fashion, design and cultural entrepreneurship, she highlighted how creativity is becoming an increasingly important pillar of national development strategies throughout the region.